-The Defendants had no role in preparing the Plaintiffs Report.
-In the event that the Court rules for Defendants on all or a portion of the legal issues raised in the pending motions for summary judgment or, ultimately, at trial, claims for damages that are the subject of the Plaintiffs Report could be eliminated or significantly reduced.
-In addition, the Defendants believe that they have meritorious defenses, intend to continue asserting these defenses vigorously and have retained experts in support of their positions.
+In the event that the Court rules for Defendants on all or a portion of the legal issues raised at trial, claims for damages that are the subject of the Plaintiffs Report could be eliminated or significantly reduced.
+In addition, the Defendants believe that they continue to have meritorious defenses, intend to continue asserting these defenses vigorously and have retained experts in support of their positions.
 In this regard, the Defendants have denied that any BCO Independent Contractor has sustained any damages as a result of the alleged violations of the federal leasing regulations.

 Management believes that if this litigation resulted in a liability up to the amount asserted in the Plaintiffs Report, such result would not reasonably be expected to have a material adverse effect on the financial condition of the Company, but could have a material adverse effect on the Company's results of operations in a given quarter or year.
-In addition, as a result of decisions in a separate insurance coverage lawsuit relating to the litigation described immediately above, the Company believes it is probable that it will recover a significant portion of the costs, including legal fees, incurred by Defendants in the defense of the litigation.
+In addition, as a result of decisions in a separate insurance coverage lawsuit relating to the litigation described immediately above, the Company has recovered and believes it is probable that it will continue to recover a significant portion of the costs, including legal fees, incurred by Defendants in the defense of the litigation.
 No assurances can be given with respect to the outcome of any of these matters.